srinandan/srinandans-hybrid/README.md

 ## Kustomize

 Features and/properties of the installation can be modified by commenting or uncommenting the [kustomization.tmpl](./overlays/instance1/kustomization.tmpl) file.
-The following are enabled by default
+The kustomize template for the controller is [here](./overlays/controller/kustomization.tmpl).
+The following feature for the org are enabled by default

 ```yaml
 components: